jonathanpepinmoore/jonathanpepinmoore/README.md

 $100K pre investment assistance grant  and ONADA Forex trading.

-Quickbooks 2025 Enterprise for COCOMO II inventory reporting and owners draws from M&A Share holders equity starting from 1982.
+Quickbooks 2025 Enterprise for COCOMO II inventory reporting and owners draws from M&A Shareholders equity starting from 1982.

 The software running are :